 119 hectares

-Now the land is in our care, we can create a rich mosaic of woodland, grassland and wood pasture.
+We can create a rich mosaic of woodland, grassland and wood pasture.

 £1.5 million

-is what we still need to raise
+is what we still need to raise.

 This will fund tree planting and long term care of the new woodland.

-Our vision for Green Farm
+Our vision for Thompson Wood

 Credit: Matthew Roberts / WTML